jacquetpi/sweetspotvm/README.md

 SweetSpotVM is a prototype showing how vCPUs of a given VM can be oversubscribed to different levels.
 It is composed of a local scheduler, deployed on each server, which manage deployments requests and adapt the pinning accordingly.

-Theserver must be equipped with QEMU/KVM and libvirt for online execution
+The server must be equipped with QEMU/KVM and libvirt for online execution

 ## Setup